EvgenySlavin/LearnPython/README.txt

-This is just  a repository to share python code that we are working on so that we can help each other out.
+This is a repository to share python code that we are working on so that we can help each other out.